White-Label PR Best Practices

 For example, with rare exceptions we never promise that an article will include a photo, a link, or more than one mention or quote.
 No matter how many times we explain this to the client, there are still times when we'll get the article published and the client asks, "Where's the photo?!"
 When we point to the contract that says "No photo included," they say, "I don't care!
 I want a photo in the article!"

 Sometimes no matter how much you try to prepare clients for this, it still becomes an issue.
-However, to minimize the times when it does, we recommend you be 100% open with the client, prior to any money exchanging hands, and tell them openly, "This is not a feature article, no photo is included, we only guarantee one mention/quote, and we'll try to get a link but we can't guarantee it."
+To minimize the times when it does, be 100% open with the client before any money changes hands.
+Tell them clearly: "This is not a feature article, no photo is included, we only guarantee one mention/quote, and we'll try to get a link but we can't guarantee it."

 Put it in the contract.